KevinLittles/Portfolio/README.md

 ### Education
 >### Computer Engeneering
 >#### FEB 2016 - DEC 2022 | PUCPR Curitiba, Brazil
->My focus in computer engineering has always been the scope of software development, here I mainly learned about some software engineering principles, imperative >and object-oriented programming, data structure, SQL databases and distributed systems (besides of course a lot engineering calculation)
+>My focus in computer engineering has always been the scope of software development, here I mainly learned about some software engineering principles, imperative and object-oriented programming, data structure, SQL databases and distributed systems (besides of course a lot engineering calculation).

 <br/>